Anthony Horowitz: Personal life

 Horowitz lives in Central London (Clerkenwell) with his wife Jill Green; they eloped to be married in Hong Kong on 15 April 1988.
 Green produced Foyle's War, the series Horowitz wrote for ITV, and other television shows he has written.
 They have two sons.

 Horowitz credits his family with much of his success in writing, as he says they help him with ideas and research.
-He is a patron of family support charity Home-Start in Suffolk and child protection charity Kidscape.
+Horowitz is a patron of the Museum of Richmond and a patron of the family support charity Home-Start in Suffolk.

 Politically, Horowitz has described himself to be "vaguely conservative".
 Ahead of the 2010 United Kingdom general election, Horowitz stated he would vote for the Conservative Party in response to the policies of the governing Labour Party, but "with little enthusiasm."
 In 2017, Horowitz expressed criticism of the notion of cultural appropriation after a publisher had allegedly tried to dissuade him from creating a black character as a central figure in one of his novels, and supported fellow author Lionel Shriver's critiques on the same issue.
 He also criticised the social phenomenon of cancel culture and "mobbing" of figures for expressing diverse opinions, stating, "There is a rigidity in the way we have begun to think and speak.
 If we step outside certain lines on certain issues, we find not just people disagreeing, but disagreeing to the extent of death threats.
 When somebody says something untoward in the press, and I am not saying this about myself, people don't just say that was a stupid thing to say.
 They say, Lose your job.
 They want you to never ever have an income again."

 Honours and awards

 Horowitz was appointed Officer of the Order of the British Empire (OBE) in the 2014 New Year Honours and Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours, both for services to literature.
 He won an Edgar Allan Poe Award for Best Television Episode Teleplay from Episode 1 of Magpie Murders.
 In 2003, he won Hampshire Book Award for the book Skeleton Key, part of Alex Rider, whilst getting a nomination in 2007.
 He has also won Lancashire Book of the Year in 2006.
 For Foyle's War, there was a BAFTA Lew Grade Award in 2003 with an additional two nominations for Best Drama Series and Best Production Design won, and he was nominated for the Edgar Allan Poe Award in 2016 for the episode "Elise, The Final Mystery".
 In 2005, Anthony Horowitz, for Stormbreaker, received a California Young Reader Medal, Rebecca Caudill Young Reader's Book Award (2004), Utah Beehive Award (2004), Wisconsin Golden Archer Award (2003), California Young Reader Medal (2005), Iowa Teen Award (2005), South Carolina Junior Book Award (2005).
 He was elected a Fellow of the Royal Society of Literature in 2018.
+Horowitz is a patron of the Museum of Richmond.